Kotlin/kotlinx.serialization/docs/inline-classes.md

 ```

 However, since `Color` is used as a type argument in [encodeSerializableElement][CompositeEncoder.encodeSerializableElement] function, `value.color` will be boxed
-to `Color` wrapper before passing it to the function, eliminating inline class optimization.
+to `Color` wrapper before passing it to the function, preventing the inline class optimization.
 To avoid this, we can use
 special [encodeInlineElement][CompositeEncoder.encodeInlineElement] function instead.
 It uses [serial descriptor][SerialDescriptor] instead of [KSerializer],
 does not have type parameters and does not accept any values.
 Instead, it returns [Encoder].
 Using it, we can encode
 unboxed value: